 - Tie rod holes

-Both of these can usually be repaired from the inside of the home most of the time.
+Both of these can usually be repaired from inside your home.
 If hydrostatic pressure is too great, they may require excavating from the outside.

 Leaks in concrete block foundation walls